 - 01 May 2020 (sent by email on 06 May 2020):

 How we can assist

 If you are looking for general information, please review the guidance provided by the government which we refer to above.
-The government has also set up a Coronavirus Immigration Help Centre and you can find the details at the bottom of the page here.
+The government has also set up a Coronavirus Immigration Help Centre and you can find the details here.